vmtk/vmtk.github.com/tutorials/WorkingWithNumpyArrays.md

 #### Points & Cells

 In this interpretation, we can think of <i> Points </i> as a vertices which define the geometry of the data object.
-For surfaces & centerlines, this interpretation is immediatly intuitive; the geometry of these structures is composed of a discrete set of vertices (aka.
+For surfaces & centerlines, this interpretation is immediately intuitive; the geometry of these structures is composed of a discrete set of vertices (aka.
 Points) in 3D space (see Figure 1).
 To understand Points in the context of an image, we can think of any image as being composed of a structured grid of points in space with an intensity value at each point (see Figure 2)

 |    		 			  |     					      |